Tetley came rushing into the room,

 of Man across the Irish Sea, and of course extensive views of our

-fell and through forest to the road at Black How, where turning
+Strolling on an easy descent followed across the fell and joining a forest road to walk through Blackhow Wood to the road at Black How, where turning

 right it was about a mile to the start at Wath Bridge.